 Many residents in San Diego and throughout Southern California enjoy riding bicycles for exercise and as a means of inexpensive transportation.
 However, biking can be dangerous on our congested roads when motorists engage in negligent behaviors.

 If you or a family member is injured in a bicycle accident, you might be entitled to compensation from the at-fault driver.
-At the Law Offices of Mark C. Blane, we have the expertise to help you obtain the justice and damages you deserve to aid your recovery.
+At the Law Offices of Mark C. Blane, our San Diego auto accident attorney has the expertise to help you obtain the justice and damages you deserve to aid your recovery.

 Seven Reasons Negligent Drivers Cause Bicycle Accidents

 The California Bicycle Coalition outlines laws for bike riders regularly, including when someone can ride on a sidewalk, whether you can carry items while riding, how to ride with traffic, regulations for electric bikes, and how to equip your bike for safety.